-Score-Average \$ 125
+Score - Average 125

 Good 225

 Excellent 325

 Superior 425

-- (b) Employees hired prior to July 1, 1986, who participated on a voluntary basis in FY'89 or, having attained age forty-five (45) on or before July 1, 1988, participate on a voluntary basis in FY'89 and thereafter, shall be eligible for the extra payment as an alternative to the personal leave award. - (c) Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose. - 6.
-In the event the physical fitness standards are changed, the State will negotiate the impact of such change on the award payments. - 7.
+Payments made hereunder shall not be considered part of an employee's base hourly rate of pay for any purpose.

+- 7. In the event the physical fitness standards are changed, the State will negotiate the impact of such change on the award payments. - 8.
 Effective July 1, 2005, employee participation in a Spring physical fitness testing program shall be mandatory.
-Employees who participate in a physical fitness program conducted in the Spring shall, as an alternative to the award of personal leave set out in Section V, Chapter 11, Article I, receive extra payment as follows:
+Employees who participate in a physical fitness program conducted in the spring shall, as an alternative to the award of personal leave set out in Vermont State Police Policies, receive extra payment as follows:

-Average Score \$ 125
+Average Score \$125

-Good or better Score 200
+Good \$200

-Excellent 250
+Excellent \$250

-Superior 300
+Superior \$300